pretix/pretix-docs/docs/guides/widget.md

 If you use your browser's developer tools to inspect the rendered HTML of the widget, you will see that nearly every element has a custom class and all classes are prefixed with `pretix-widget`.
 You can override the styles or use your own custom stylesheet.

+!!!
+Note
+    The widget is designed to conform with European accessibility standards.
+    Make sure that any changes you make to customize the widget do not break accessibility, for instance by choosing colors with too little contrast.

 ### pretix Button

-Instead of the full widget, you can also display just a single button.
+Instead of the full widget, you can also display a simple button.
 Clicking this button adds a predefined set of to the cart and proceeds to checkout.
 You can try out this behavior here: